 The School provides excellent research opportunities, based on the expertise of its staff and state of the art research facilities, combined with a student centred supportive and nurturing environment, this enables its research students to fully achieve their research and career aspirations.

 You can look forward to being supervised to the highest standards by academics who are world-class researchers.
-The School has 33 staff and research is organised into 4 clusters:
+The School has 33 staff and research is organised into four Research Interest Groups:

 You will be a member of the relevant cluster and attend its discussions and interact with a range of staff from visiting international academics, through research fellows on grants to other PhD students.